dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ### Creating the installer

 To create the USB is quite simple, grab your USB drive and open Disk Utility in macOS.
-Next format as the following:
+Next format as follows:

 * Name:   MyVolume
 * Format: macOS Journaled